Poetry With A Mission

 Those who don’t enter marriage lightly, nor pick their partner causally, but make sure,

-Those who seek to give rather than get, but who will get if they give, (undoubtedly),
+Those who seek to give rather than get, but who will get if they give (undoubtedly),

-For what goes round comes round — and in marriage, this is very much the case, believe me.
+'Cause what goes round comes round — and in marriage, this is very much the case, believe me.

 By Lance Landall